Mangroves Land

 • April to June 2025

 Greenpaw’s funding supported another 3,000 mangroves, sequestering around 81 tons of carbon.
-This leaves just under 2,000 more to be planted next month.

 Restoration is already enriching local biodiversity: the new habitat supports migratory shorebirds such as sandpipers, plovers, turnstones, whimbrels, and red knots, all peaking in April.
 Looking ahead, these mangroves will provide nesting grounds for sea turtles, while the reproduction of crabs this month will feed a wide web of coastal species.